oceanprotocol-archive/OEPs/11/README.md

     },
 ```

 All the urls in this scenario are encrypted at once.
-It means if a DDO has multiple URL's, an array in JSON format will be created with all the URL's.
+It means if a DDO has multiple URLs, an array in JSON format will be created with all the URLs.
 This array will be encrypted and the HASH returned will be added as one entry of the contentsUrl attribute.
 Example:

 A DDO with 3 urls as input: